ansible-community/meetup/meetup_toolkit.md

 ### Bullhorn

 The Bullhorn is our newsletter for the Ansible contributor community.
-Read past issues on the official [Bullhorn’s wiki page](https://github.com/ansible/community/wiki/News#the-bullhorn).
-Bullhorn gives the reach to spread your message across in the Ansible Community Worldwide.
+Read past issues on the official [Bullhorn’s wiki page](https://github.com/ansible/community/wiki/News#the-bullhorn).The Bullhorn gives you the reach to spread your message across in the Ansible Community worldwide.

 But how to promote your event in Bullhorn?

 Simply hop into [#social:ansible.com (the Ansible Social room on Matrix)](https://matrix.to/#/#social:ansible.com) and leave a message, tagging `@newsbot`.
-Posts to be made in markdown format.
+Posts should be in Markdown format.

 ### Social Media Promotion

-Social media plays an important role there.
+Social media plays an important role in raising awareness of your event.
 There are some social media post templates in the Resources Section below to help you with the sponsor scout.
 Ansible has social media presence in the following platforms

 [Linked](https://www.linkedin.com/company/ansible/)
 [LinkedIn Ansible User groups](https://www.linkedin.com/groups/4648083/)